jacob-ebey/vite-plugin-react-use-cache/packages/vite-plugin-react-use-cache/README.md

 }
 ```

-Notes:

-- In development (dev) mode React components are not cached to preserve fast feedback and HMR behavior.
-Data functions are always cached.

 ## API

 - `useCachePlugin(): Plugin` - Vite plugin, call in your Vite config.
 No options required for the basic use case.